developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Primary Device User is allowed to invoke UI to manage Multi User, including the ability to Create, Delete, and limit the actions of Secondary Users.

-- If the value ***Off*** is chosen, then the Primary Device User will not be allowed to manage Secondary Users, even if the device supports multiple users.
+- If the value ***Off*** is chosen, the Primary Device User is NOT allowed to manage Secondary Users, even if the device supports multiple users.

-- If the value ***On*** is chosen, then the Primary Device User is allowed to manage Secondary Users, if the device supports multiple users.
+- If the value ***On*** is chosen, the Primary Device User is allowed to manage Secondary Users on devices that support multiple users.

 ## Host Name Configuration